AwsafAlam/rubyonrails-app/README.md

 Ruby does a lot of abstraction

 - `rails routes` displays all the existing routes. [ uses rake ]

+## Rest API

+we can decouple the ruby on rails application and use it as a backend. for that we only need to declare the functionality in the controllers and return the expected results.

 ## Rake